geekrelief/gdnim/README.md

   By default running `./build` will build any components that have changed.
 If you supply an argument with no task name: `./build my_comp` the argument is assumed to be a component.

-## Tips ##
- - If the godot app crashes, or your component gets into a weird state where it can't reload cleanly.
-Close the app and run `./build -m` to move the safe dll to the hot dll path and rerun the app.
- - If the app is crashing when trying to reload, try force rebuilding the component `./build -f comp_name` or deleting the dll and rebuilding.
-- If all else fails, `./build cleanbuild` to rebuild the dlls from scratch.

 ## Implementation details ##
 Watcher monitors the `app/_dlls` folder for updates and coordinates the reload process with the components.
 The components use the hot module save and load macros to